reliablyhq/documentation/docs/guides/how-it-works/slo-reports/index.md

 ### Availability SLO

 An Availability SLO allows you to specify a target availability percentage for a Service.
-That target percentage is the percentage of the time that the service should be avaialble.
+That target percentage is the percentage of the time that the service should be available.

 #### Measuring Avaialibilty SLOs